Skip to main content

 6. Claiming Prescriptions: Providing details of prescription to pharmacies and initiating the dispensation of medical products.

-7. Travelling: Presenting information from travel documents (e.g. the user's passport, visa, and other), allowing for quick and easy access when going through airport security and customs.
+7. Travelling: Presenting information from travel documents (e.g. passport, visa), allowing for quick and easy access when going through airport security and customs.

 8. Organisational Digital Identities: Proving you are a legitimate representative of an organisation.